hjunior29/video-text-remover/README.md

 ### Content Limitations

-- **Overlapping Content**: If subtitles overlap important visual elements, removal may damage those elements
+- **Overlapping Content**: If texts overlap important visual elements, removal may damage those elements
 - **Embedded Text**: Not designed to remove text that's part of the scene (signs, labels, etc.)
-- **Dynamic Positioning**: Subtitles that move/animate may be partially missed
+- **Dynamic Positioning**: Texts that move/animate may be partially missed
-- **Transparency**: Semi-transparent subtitles may not be fully removed
+- **Transparency**: Semi-transparent texts may not be fully removed

 ## Ethical Considerations